flybywiresim/docs/docs/beginner-guide/descent.md

 ### 3. Flying the STAR and Approach

-Flying the STAR and Approach is very similar to any other part of the route we have in the flight plan.
+Flying the STAR and Approach is very similar to any other part of the route within in the flight plan.
 Apart from descending and adhering to constraints the lateral flight path just follows the programmed route.<br/>
  Let the __Autopilot__ do this for you and just adjust altitude and speed according to the charts or the ATC instructions.

 Be prepared for ATC instructions to also deviate laterally from the STAR or Approach route to separate from other aircraft or to shortcut the approach when there is little traffic.
-ATC will then typically give you new heading instructions (heading vectors) and will guide you the rest of the STAR and Approach with further heading instructions up until intercepting the ILS localizer.
+ATC will then typically give you new heading instructions (heading vectors) and will guide you the rest of the STAR and Approach with additional heading instructions up until intercepting the ILS localizer.

 **Example for shortcuts:**